MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ---

 A key requirement for trustworthy artificial intelligence (AI) is its explainability to human users.
-One principled approach to explainable AI is via the concept of simulatability: Roughly speaking, the more explainable an AI is to a specific user, the better is she able to predict or anticipate its behaviour.
+One principled approach to explainable AI is via the concept of simulatability: Roughly speaking, the better a specific human user can anticipate the behaviour of an AI, the more explainable it is (to this specific user).

 In the context of machine learning (ML), which is at the core of many current AI systems, explainability can be captured by the notion of a user signal[^1].
 The user signal is some subjective characteristic of data points.
 We can think of a user signal as a specific type of feature that a user assigns to a data point.
-Formally, we denote the user signal $u(x)$ as a function of the raw features $x$ of a data point.
+Formally, we denote the user signal u(x) as a function of the raw features x of a data point.

 In this blog post, we explore explainable ML using a straightforward weather prediction example based